Kanban vs agile: Choose the right method for your business

 The agile framework is great for projects where the final goal is not clear or predetermined.
 Kanban is the best method in the agile framework for reducing waste and eliminating processes that don’t add value.

-Agile processes prioritize constant communication between team members, whereas kanban conveys status through a visual board.
-Because of this, kanban also provides the best visual representation of work and progress.
-Overall, agile workflows streamline continuous development, but kanban specifically refines processes.
+Agile processes prioritize constant communication between team members, whereas Kanban conveys status through a visual board.
+Because of this, Kanban also provides the best visual representation of work and progress.
+Overall, agile workflows streamline continuous development, but Kanban specifically refines processes.

 Using Jotform in your workflow

 Whichever you implement, Jotform can help you create complex workflows.
 You can automate processes for all kinds of projects, from tracking bugs to gathering feedback, with thousands of form templates.
-Through Jotform Approvals, you can implement workflow conditions that automatically send tasks down the correct path.
+Through Jotform Workflows, you can implement workflow conditions that automatically send tasks down the correct path.
+Best of all, Jotform’s customizable forms integrate seamlessly with dozens of workflow management apps and tools that use Kanban principles, such as Trello and Jira.
+When it comes to Kanban vs Agile, Jotform lets you have the best of both worlds.

 AUTHOR